Current and Former Employees Say the Apple Store Isn’t as Good as It Once Was ⇥ bloomberg.com

 When I brought my Thunderbolt Display in a few years ago to have the Y-cable swapped after it started getting flaky, I was told that I was better off taking it to a third-party repair facility as it would take far longer for Apple to get the part in stock.
 In related news, please buy my Thunderbolt Display.

 I’m sure the competition is worse; but, that’s not saying much.
 Apple shouldn’t shoot for good enough.
-They certainly don’t in architectural terms.
+It certainly does not in architectural terms.